earthlingbridget/hannahbridgetprice/content/recipes/hotpot.md

 &nbsp;
 ### Additional notes
-* I like to use richmond's vegan sausages.
+* I like to use Richmond's vegan sausages.
-* With the addition of siracha, I find the quality of the beans doesn't matter.
+* With the addition of sriracha, I find the quality of the beans doesn't matter.
 * Most worcester sauce is not vegan.
 Beware.
-* I use oxo stock cubes whcih are 1 per 190ml, take this into consideration.
+* I use Oxo stock cubes which are 1 per 190ml, take this into consideration.